-Port Civitavecchia (cruise port to Rome) is located just 61 km (38 ml) train distance (1 hour travel time) from Rome City (Italy's capital city) and approx an hour by car from the Rome’s airport.
-As shipping traffic, Civitavecchia handles more than 2,000 ferry ship and cruise liner movements every year, for almost 2 million passengers and becomes the Europe's 3rd busiest, and the Mediterranean's largest port.
+Port Civitavecchia (cruise port to Rome) is located just 61 km (38 ml) train distance (1 hour travel time) from Rome City (Italy's capital city) and approx 1 hour by car from Leonardo da Vinci International Airport (aka Fiumicino Airport).
+As shipping traffic, Civitavecchia port handles over 2000 ferry ship and cruise liner movements and almost 2 million passengers annually, ranking it Europe's 3rd busiest and Mediterranean's largest port.

 - Civitavecchia-Rome port has a total of 8 cruise ship terminals, with 15 berths (quays), 5 parking lots, over 3200 m / 9850 ft in piers.
 Civitavecchia Cruise Terminal ("Terminal Venezia Passeggeri" in Italian) is the world's 13th busiest cruise port.
 Ships arrive in Civitavecchia-Rome from Adriatic Sea via Guidecca Canal.
 Civitavecchia-Rome is a major turn-around port and among the most popular ports of call in Mediterranean, and Europe.